Vladimir Žerjavić: Positive

 Some international agencies and experts have accepted Žerjavić's (and almost equal data achieved by Serbian statistician Bogoljub Kočović) calculations as the most reliable data on war losses in Yugoslavia during World War II.
 A U.S. Census report from 1954 states: "Details of the (Yugoslav) 1948 census were kept secret but, in negotiations with Germany, it became apparent that the real figure of the dead was about one million.
 An American study in 1954 calculated 1,067,000."

 Following Tito's death in 1980, the 1948 census results became available for comparison with those of 1931.
 Allowances had to be made for the birth rates of the different communities and for emigration.
 Research was pioneered by Professor Kočović, a Serb living in the West, whose findings were published in January 1985.
 He assessed the number of dead as 1,014,000.
 Later that year a Serbian Academy of Sciences and Arts Conference heard that the figure was 1,100,000.

-Žerjavić's and Kočović's calculations of war losses in Yugoslavia during World War II were accepted by the United States Holocaust Memorial Museum, together with other typically higher estimates:
+Žerjavić's and Kočović's calculations of war losses in Yugoslavia during World War II were accepted by the United States Holocaust Memorial Museum, together with other estimates:

 Due to differing views and lack of documentation, estimates for the number of Serbian victims in Croatia range widely, from 25,000 to more than one million.
 The estimated number of Serbs killed in Jasenovac ranges from 25,000 to 700,000.
 The most reliable figures place the number of Serbs killed by the Ustaša between 330,000 and 390,000, with 45,000 to 52,000 Serbs murdered in Jasenovac.

 Concerning Žerjavić's calculations on the number of casualties linked to the Bleiburg repatriations, historian Ivo Goldstein writes that it is "difficult to speak of the overall number" and that "the only option is to rely on the research by Vladimir Žerjavić, which has up to now shown itself to be the most reliable in overall estimates".